Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department.

 In this scenario, your sergeant is not exactly the knowledgeable and experienced sergeant I mentioned.
 Your sergeant is an obviously intelligent young man who was recently promoted just after three years of service.
-You’ve only been on your own for a few weeks, and the sergeant is closely supervising you showing up frequently to observe your activities.
+You’ve only been on your own for a few weeks, and the sergeant is closely supervising you.
+He shows up frequently to observe your activities.

-In this instance, you’re assisting another officer by towing two vehicles disabled in a relatively serious traffic accident where both operators have been hospitalized.
+In this instance, you’re assisting another officer.
+You’re towing two vehicles disabled in a relatively serious traffic accident where both operators have been hospitalized.
 You’ve conducted an inventory of both vehicles to remove and submit any items of value for safekeeping per your department’s written directive.
 The only item you removed from one of the vehicles is a cardboard box containing six hard cover books.

 The books are old and worn and otherwise unremarkable.
-The box is setting on the hood of your police car when your sergeant arrives.
-The sergeant inspects the box, and he asks you about the contents.
-When you state your intention to submit the books for safekeeping, he authoritatively explains to you that items of value would include things like electronic devices or other items of obvious value.
+When your sergeant arrives, he inspects the box and asks you about the contents.
+You state your intention to submit the books for safekeeping.
+Your sergeant authoritatively explains to you that items of value would include things like electronic devices or other items of obvious value.